jontyjlewis/Milo/README.md

 # Milo
- A shorty story game made for our UCSC CMPM172 final project
+ A short story game made for our UCSC CMPM172 final project

+ Made by:
+  - Jonathan Lewis
+  - Sam Tancio
+  - Melissa Liu